Women fear growing old. The prospect of wrinkles, body aches, fatigue, and menopause adds to negative feelings about aging.

 Emotional and Mental Wellness

-When you are experiencing the symptoms of hormone loss, you will feel blue.
-This increases emotional fragility and a sense of low self-esteem.
+When you are experiencing the symptoms of hormone loss, you will tend to feel blue, which can then increase your emotional fragility and lower your self-esteem.
 Deficiency in hormones and lack of sleep cause irritability, confusion and sadness, angry outbursts, tears, and relational problems.

-While estrogen therapy may be recommended to help elevate mood, women should also incorporate natural methods of elevating mood such as lowering stress and increasing recreational and exercise programs.
-I encourage women to consider a new venture, career or learning a useful pursuit such as photography, writing or computer technology.
-I knew someone who finished her MSW when she was 55!
-Start participating in meaningful recreational and social activities.
-Begin hiking, biking, bird-watching, participating in a book club, or enjoying Christian ministry or new hobby.
+While estrogen therapy may be recommended to help elevate mood, women should also incorporate natural methods of elevating their mood such as lowering stress and increasing recreational and exercise programs.
+I encourage women to explore new interests and hobbies that they will enjoy, such as learning a new craft or a skill like photography, writing, or computer technology.
+You can even start participating in meaningful recreational and social activities such as hiking, biking, bird-watching, participating in a book club, or enjoying Christian ministry - maybe even a career change can prove to be less stressful!

-This will bring the greatest stability when women enter this new stage of life.
-Take more time to meditate and pray.
-This will help alleviate depression and anxiety caused by menopause.
+The area of spiritual wellness can offer the greatest stability for women who are entering this new stage of life.
+I encourage you to take more time to practice meditation and prayer for they will help you form a strong sense of inner peace and calm, which will then alleviate depression and anxiety caused by menopause.

 This article was written by: Lynette Hoy, NCC, LCPCPhoto Credit: Thomas Hafeneth